List of A Song of Ice and Fire characters: Bran Stark

 Brandon "Bran" Stark is the second son and fourth child of Eddard and Catelyn Stark.
 He serves as the third-person narrator of twenty-one chapters throughout A Game of Thrones, A Clash of Kings, A Storm of Swords, and A Dance with Dragons.
-In A Game of Thrones, he sees Queen Cersei and her brother Jaime Lannister committing incest, and Jaime pushes Bran from the window to keep the relationship secret.
-Bran survives, but loses the use of his legs.
-While comatose, Bran dreams of a three-eyed crow.
-Slowly, he develops the ability to assume his wolf Summer's consciousness, making him a warg or skinchanger.
-After his older brother Robb is crowned King in the North, Bran becomes Robb's heir and the acting Lord of Winterfell.
-In A Clash of Kings, Jojen Reed teaches Bran how to correctly use his telepathy, and directs him beyond the Wall.
-In A Dance with Dragons, Bran meets the Three-Eyed-Crow: an alias of the last trained clairvoyant.
+In A Game of Thrones, he witnesses Queen Cersei and her brother Jaime Lannister committing incest, and Jaime pushes Bran out of the window to keep the relationship secret.
+Bran survives but loses the use of his legs.
+While comatose, Bran dreams of a three-eyed raven.
+Slowly, he develops the ability to assume his direwolf Summer's consciousness, making him a warg or skinchanger.
+After his eldest brother, Robb, is crowned King in the North, Bran becomes Robb's heir and the acting Lord of Winterfell.
+In A Clash of Kings, Jojen Reed teaches Bran how to use his telepathy correctly and directs him beyond the Wall.
+In A Dance with Dragons, Bran meets the Three-Eyed Raven: an alias of the last trained clairvoyant.